seajoshc/alppb/README.md

 - [ ] Create an s3 bucket when an arg is specified
 - [ ] Allow user to optionally specify an IAM role
 - [X] Specify the Python version that should be used to build the package (choices come from supported AWS Lambda versions)
+- [ ] Dockerize and submit to Dockerhub

 # FAQs
 1) Why AWS CodeBuild?
 Why not X instead?